 - Short time period between pregnancies (getting pregnant back-to-back)

 - Previous preterm deliveries

-- Placental problems, such as placenta previa or placental abruption
+- Placental problems, such as placenta previa, placental abruption or ruptured placenta

 - Little or no prenatal care